cscheid/cscheid.net/courses/fal17/csc544/week1.md

 * 40% or better: D;
 * below 40%: F.

-By your last day to withdraw, you will know more than 40% of your grade by weight.

 Grades for assignments, midterm and final project will be posted on D2L as soon as we have them.
+Grades for assignments will be posted no more than 2 weeks after each the deadline for each assignment.

 ## Academic conduct, plagiarism, and open-source software